NHFP Host Institution Employment Policy Change

-Starting with academic year 2022-2023, in order to host new NASA Hubble Fellowship Program (NHFP) Fellows, host institutions must offer their NHFP Fellows the opportunity to be employees.
+Starting with the academic year 2022-2023, in order to host new NHFP Fellows, host institutions must offer their NHFP Fellows the opportunity to be employees.
 Employee status is being required to afford NHFP Fellows the same leave, vacation, retirement and health benefits (as applicable) given by these institutions to their postdoctoral fellows hired on grants or contracts as employees.
-Host institutions are also encouraged, but not required, to offer Fellows the option of choosing to be a stipendiary fellow rather than an employee if that is a better match to the Fellow’s needs.
+Host institutions are also encouraged, but not required, to offer NHFP Fellows the option to be stipendiary fellows rather than employees.

 We offer more detail in a set of Frequently Asked Questions.

 We are writing the Departmental Chairs and Authorizing Officials of present and potential future NHFP host institutions1 to inform them of this change, and to let them know that, starting with the academic year 2022-2023, we will need a written letter from their Authorizing Official stating that they will be able to comply with these requirements.
 This letter will not be due until June 1, 2021; however, if an institution will be able to fulfill these requirements and would like to participate, we would encourage the Authorizing Official to send us a letter stating this as soon as possible.
 Please send a signed PDF on institutional letterhead to email@example.com.
 Example text is provided below.

 We will be publishing an online list of institutions that have acknowledged compliance, so that applicants may confidently specify those institutions as preferred hosts.
 The list will be updated each year, and as frequently as needed during the application season, starting in 2021.
 However, to reduce the burden on all parties, the NHFP will assume that confirmed compliance will continue for each institution in future years.